 Type 16550 UARTs are used as the Asynchronous Communication Element (ACE).
-These include a 16-byte transmit/receive buffer to protect against lost data in multitasking operating systems, while maintaining 100 percent compatibility with the original IBM serial port.
+These have a 16byte transmit/receive buffer to protect against lost data in multitasking operating systems, while maintaining 100 percent compatibility with the original IBM serial port.
 The system assigns the address(es).

 A crystal oscillator is located on the card.
-This oscillator ensures precise selection of baud rates up to 115,200 or, by changing a jumper, up to 460,800 with the standard crystal oscillator.
+This oscillator ensures precise selection of baud rate up to 115,200 or, by changing a jumper, up to 460,800.